 Blooming Mimosa bushes are noticed from far away.
 They are an inherent part of the coastline of south France ..
 I was told by a couple who were taking photos of the Mimosa flowers when the lady mentioned that it was a pity she should not smell the Mimosa flowers as she suffered from hay fever.
 The Mimosa flowers have a wonderful fragrance, I fortunately can confirm, even when wearing a face mask.

 Also billionaire Bill Gates has joined the climate crisis action think tank.
 In an article for the Guardian, he says “There are two numbers you need to know about climate change.
 The first is 51bn.
 The other is zero.
 Fifty-one billion is how many tons of greenhouse gases the world typically adds to the atmosphere every year.
 Zero is what we need to aim for.
 To stop warming and avoid the worst effects of climate change, humans need to stop adding greenhouse gases to the atmosphere.”
 I appreciate his going for Zero emissions, if he only could stop believing in nuclear energy.
-Safe energy production is as much part of our future.
+Safe production of clean energy is what we need.

 All Photos Copyright © 2019-2021 August Timmermans – All Rights Reserved